bdownie/RNAsnv/README.md

 #####################################################################################################################
 #
-## Section 3 - Generating RNAsnv BED files
+## Section 3 - Generating RNAvc BED files

-Generating bed files appropriate for use in RNAsnv, using hg19 as an example Note that UCSC stores human chromosomes names as "chr1", chr2, etc, while Ensembl chromosome names are stored by chromosome number.
-For all programs to work correctly (RNAsnv, bedtools, etc) chromosome names must be consistent across all files.
+Generating bed files appropriate for use in RNAvc, using hg19 as an example Note that UCSC stores human chromosomes names as "chr1", chr2, etc, while Ensembl chromosome names are stored by chromosome number.
+For all programs to work correctly (RNAvc, bedtools, etc) chromosome names must be consistent across all files.
 For our purposes, we remove "chr" from all annotation files.

 #